 Palliative care day centre

-Care via a palliative care day centre is a component of a model of service delivery, and systematic reviews demonstrate that attendance at these provide a positive experience.
-Some evidence shows day care services generate a renewed sense of meaning and purpose for the person yet evidence is lacking in terms of clinical effectiveness and effect on wellbeing.
-[12,15] Stevens et al. report the benefits of this care through engagement with others and support in a restorative environment.
+Care via a palliative care day centre can play an important social role (e.g. providing food and companionship) or rehabilitative function (e.g. physiotherapy or occupational therapy).
+Systematic reviews demonstrate that attendance at these provides a positive experience, yet evidence is lacking in terms of clinical effectiveness and effect on wellbeing.
+[22,23] Stevens et al. report the benefits of this care through engagement with others and support in a restorative environment.
 Bradley et al. report the benefits of this care as reduced isolation, increased social support, enhanced communication and provision of activities.
 These factors appear to influence psychosocial aspects of care: one’s sense of control, support, purpose, achievement, coping, hope and self-esteem.

 Models of care that can manage challenges such as transitions between home, aged care and acute care settings are particularly important.
 Support should be provided to avoid lack of awareness that a palliative approach has been employed and avoid initiation of treatments in acute care intended to prolong life, but ultimately causing negative effects on quality of life for the individual.
 While an integrated approach in rural and remote areas would also seem to be the most logical, location has been identified as a key barrier to the likelihood of integrated services and optimal palliative care approach.